tirejs/tire/docs/tire.md

 # Tire
 Tire is a lightweight JavaScript library for modern browsers.
-The goal is to create a framework that's around 15-16kb minified and 5-6kb minified and gzipped.
 The syntax is inspired from jQuery.
 It's modular so you can extend it however you like, also replace our features with your own.

 Fixes for older browsers increase the file size and we don't want that.
 So if you like a library to support Internet Explorer 6 or 7, Tire isn't for you.